houmain/gpupad/README.md

 <a href="https://github.com/houmain/gpupad/blob/main/CHANGELOG.md">Changelog</a>
 </p>

-A lightweight editor for GLSL and HLSL shaders and a fully-featured IDE for developing GPU based algorithms.
+A lightweight editor for GLSL, HLSL and Slang shaders and a fully-featured IDE for developing GPU based algorithms.

 ## Features

 * OpenGL, Vulkan and Direct3D 12 renderer.
 * Decent source editor with automatic indentation, brace highlighting, rectangular selection&hellip;
-* GLSL, HLSL and JavaScript syntax highlighting with basic auto completion.
+* GLSL, HLSL, Slang and JavaScript syntax highlighting with basic auto completion.
 * Possibility to evaluate shader programs with completely customizeable input and render state.
 * Continuous validation of standalone shader and script files.
 * Automatically defined printf function for printf-debugging.